roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-04 ****** byStoryTeller07© Miss Grant woke up Monday morning feeling wonderful.
+Miss Grant woke up Monday morning feeling wonderful.
 The doubts and worries of the last weeks had vanished.
 Waiting for the alarm to sound, she stretched out in bed feeling refreshed from a good nights' sleep.
 An image of one of her students, with his face in her pussy, flashed through her mind.
 A hand darted to her crotch and clasped it tight, as though trying to protect herself.

   "My god!
 That was a powerful dream last night," she mused.